-- A propensity to go for caesarean delivery instead of a normal vaginal one.
+- Higher chance of going in for a Caesarean delivery instead of a normal vaginal one

-- A possibility of extreme bleeding following the delivery.
+- A possibility of extreme bleeding following delivery

 Pregnancy and excess weight is not a healthy combination.
 However, the presence of a high BMI score should not make you deter from proceeding ahead with your pregnancy.
 There are a bunch of tips you can adhere to, which will help you manage your weight better.

-- Exercise daily, starting with around 20 minutes daily, and ramping it up slowly.
+- Exercise daily, starting with around 20 minutes daily, and ramp it up slowly.

 - Go for simple exercises such as walking or swimming, and try your hand at yoga to calm yourself and stay stress-free.